-/THINK ABOUT HOW YOU CAN LEVERAGE THOSE STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:
+/THINK ABOUT HOW YOU CAN LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:

-Your intuition and actions are not mainstream, and thus very important to drive much needed change.
+Your understanding and intuition are not mainstream, and thus very important to drive much needed change.
 How happy are you with how you are sharing your valuable perspectives with others?
-Do you feel you are doing it as much as you could?
+Do you feel you are doing it as much as you can?